quartzbio/quartzbio-python/docs-source/source/vaults_and_objects.md

 ## Batch Uploading (Python Only)

 Users can upload many files at once using the upload command built into EDP's Python module.
 This command is designed to be "idempotent", which means that if called more than once it will cross-check the files and upload only the local files and folders that do not yet exist in the vault.
-The comparison is performed by file name and by file md5.
+The comparison is performed by `file name` and by `file md5`.

 In Terminal: